onlabsorg/olojs/docs/document.md

 The sum of 1 and 2 is 3.
 ```

-A particular type of expression is the assignment `<% name = value %>` which
+A particular type of [swan] expression is the assignment `<% name = value %>`
-renders to an empty string but maps a name to a value (a number, a string, a
+which renders to an empty string but maps a name to a value (a number, a string,
-function, etc.).
+a function, etc.).
 Once defined, names can be reused within the same document.

 For example, the following template

 ```
-<% x=2 %>The sum of 1 and <% x %> is <% 1+x %>.
+<% x=20 %>The sum of 10 and <% x %> is <% 10+x %>.
 ```

 will render to

 ```
-The sum of 1 and 2 is 3.
+The sum of 10 and 20 is 30.
 ```

 This is almost all you need to know about the olo-documents markup.
 It's pretty
-straight forward, but yet powerful due to the fact that [swan] is
+straight forward and yet powerful, due to the flexibility of the [swan] language.
-a touring-complete expression language which can produce any kind of output you
-can imagine.

 Rendering documents